Other Helpful Links

-We will provide a tape player for your audition.
+We will provide an accompanist and/or audio system player for your audition.
 Please come prepared with your music cued-up and ready to go.
 The floor on which you will be auditioning is a surface well-suited for all types of dancing, so you need not worry about slipping if you decide to perform on pointe for your audition.

 - Introduce yourself just before you begin your audition piece, state the music and the composer's name which you have selected for accompaniment, and the choreographer of your piece.

 Students are often worried about how to get audition material together and whose choreography they can use.
 It is certainly fine to choreograph your own audition material, or you might look to your dance teacher for help in this area.
 If you do choreograph your own dance, please let us know after you have introduced yourself at the beginning of your audition.
 It is always nice to see students who are willing to set original audition material.
 Choreography is a very important part of our dance curriculum!

 - Relax!
 When you audition, we like to make it as relaxed as possible for you.
 Facing a group of faculty can be very intimidating, but please remember WE WANT YOU TO DO YOUR BEST!
 We like to see talent!